ClonyPDF home

 Passport Photo Background Color: The Complete Compliance Guide

-Background color is one of the most frequently cited reasons for passport photo rejection — not because the rule is complicated, but because it varies slightly between issuing countries and because the consequences of shadow, texture, or a tinted wall are invisible until your photo is rejected.
-Most authorities require a plain white or off-white background, but what counts as "white" differs meaningfully between the US State Department, the UK's HMPO, and others.
-Getting it wrong means resubmitting your photo and potentially delaying your passport.
+Background colour is one of the most frequently cited reasons for passport photo rejection — not because the rule is complicated, but because it varies between issuing countries and because the consequences of shadow, texture or a tinted wall are invisible until your photo is refused.
+Most authorities require a plain white or off-white background, but what counts as acceptable differs meaningfully between the US Department of State, the UK's HM Passport Office, and France — which does not accept white at all.

-✓ Passport Photo Maker checks your background colour automatically on every upload.
+✓ Passport Photo Maker checks background colour, uniformity and shadow on every upload.

 ✓ ICAO-Aligned Standards ✓ Auto-Compliance Check ✓ Instant Background Processing ✓ Print & Digital Ready